Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Margot Robbie is known for her confident and assertive personality.
-She is ambitious tenacious, and tends to choose complex and strong characters.
+She is ambitious and tenacious and tends to choose complex and strong characters.
 However, these descriptions are based on public perception and her portrayed image in the media.
 To know her exact personality, one would have to know her personally."
           },
           "name": "What is Margot Robbie's personality?"
         },